dineshkumar-s04/Java/README.md

 # Java
-Practice some programs in java
+Practice some programs in java.

 Small step with consistency is more powerful than irregularity.